senchalabs/philogl/docs/event.md

 ### Options:

-* picking - (*boolean*, optional) Whether to use picking.
-If true, the second parameter for the callback functions will be an [O3D](o3d.html) target for the event (or a falsy value otherwise).
-Default's false.
-* lazyPicking - (*boolean*, optional) When using lazy picking the framebuffer only stores a new image used for color picking when `scene.resetPicking();` is called.
-This is useful for when images of large resolution are being used and the scene is static most of the time (i.e. pickable objects don't change their shape/position too often). **Currently this only works for Chrome, Opera, Safari**.
-Default's false.
 * cachePosition - (*boolean*, optional) Whether to cache the current position of the canvas or calculate it each time in the event loop.
 Default's `true`.
 * cacheSize - (*boolean*, optional) Whether to cache the size of the canvas or calculate it each time in the event loop.
 Default's `true`.
 * relative - (*boolean*, optional) Whether to calculate the mouse position as relative to the canvas position or absolute.
 Default's `true`.
 * centerOrigin - (*boolean*, optional) Whether to set the center (0, 0) coordinate to the center of the canvas or to the top-left corner.
 Default's `true`.
 * disableContextMenu - (*boolean*, optional) Disable the context menu (generally shown when the canvas is right clicked).
 Default's `true`.
+* enableTouch - (*boolean*, optional) Whether to append listeners to touch events.
+Default's `true`.
+* enableMouse - (*boolean*, optional) Whether to append listeners to mouse events.
+Default's `true`.
+* enableKeyboard - (*boolean*, optional) Whether to append listeners to keyboard events.
+Default's `true`.
 * bind - (*mixed*, optional) bind the *thisArg* in the callbacks to the specified object.
+* picking - (*boolean*, optional) Whether to use picking.
+If true, the second parameter for the callback functions will be an [O3D](o3d.html) target for the event (or a falsy value otherwise).
+Default's false.
+* lazyPicking - (*boolean*, optional) When using lazy picking the framebuffer only stores a new image used for color picking when `scene.resetPicking();` is called.
+This is useful for when images of large resolution are being used and the scene is static most of the time (i.e. pickable objects don't change their shape/position too often). **Currently this only works for Chrome, Opera, Safari**.
+Default's false.

 ### Callbacks: